 Comfortable backpack: Just in this list we have mentioned snacks, a water bottle, a poncho and a pair of flip flops to carry with you during your daily adventure.
 This is why we recommend investing in a sturdy and comfortable backpack for your trip.

 You can find all of our specific recommendations on our Amazon list here.

 Once you are on your trip, your plans will change as well.
-Weather, broken down rides, or even sickness can all crop up to throw off your plans, and this will require you to adjust and adapt.
+Weather, broken down rides, or even sickness can all crop up to throw off your plans, this will require you to adjust and adapt.
 Hold your plans loosely, and be okay with some blips.
 Additionally, when something goes wrong, don’t avoid going to Guest Services.
 It's definitely worth a few minutes of your time to stop by if you’ve experienced something unforeseen.
-The staff at Universal are kind, and want you to have a great adventure.
+The employees at Universal are kind, and want you to have a great adventure.
 If they can help you out, they will do everything they can to assist.

 Finally, we know all of this can seem like a lot.
 Honestly, it is.
 It’s okay to feel overwhelmed with all the advice we’ve given.
 But we want you to learn from our experiences, both positive and negative!

 You probably still have a lot of questions.
 If you want some additional help, we are here for you!
 Just click here to set up a time for us to sit down and answer your questions, help you with a specific topic, or just walk you through this planning process.

 If you want more, we offer a variety of services where we will help you work within your budget to have the most magical trip possible.
 We will share advice learned from years of research and traveling ourselves, tailored exclusively for you.